Belgian government in exile: Free Belgian forces

 In a broadcast on French Radio, shortly after the Belgian surrender, Pierlot called for the creation of an army-in-exile to continue the fight:

 With some Belgian troops rescued from Dunkirk during Operation Dynamo, as well as Belgian émigrés already living in England, the government in exile approved the creation of a Camp Militaire Belge de Regroupement (CMBR; "Belgian Military Camp for Regrouping") in Tenby, Wales.
 By July 1940, the camp numbered 462 Belgians, rising to nearly 700 by August 1940.
 These soldiers were organized into the 1st Fusilier Battalion in August, and the government appointed Lieutenant-Generals Raoul Daufresne de la Chevalerie as commander, and Victor van Strydonck de Burkel as inspector-general of the new force.
 Belgian airmen participated in the Battle of Britain and the Belgian government was later able to successfully lobby for the creation of two all-Belgian squadrons within the Royal Air Force as well as the creation of a Belgian section within the Royal Navy.

 For the first years of the war, a degree of tension existed between the government and the army, which divided its allegiance between government and King.
 The Free Belgian forces, particular the infantry who had been training since 1940, held the government responsible for not being allowed to fight.
 In November 1942, 12 Belgian soldiers mutinied, complaining about their inactivity.
-By 1943, the army's royalist stance had been moderated, allowing the government to re-gain the support of the military.
+By 1943, the army's royalist stance had been moderated, allowing the government to regain the support of the military.

 Treaties and negotiations

 In September 1941, the Belgian government signed the Atlantic Charter in London alongside other governments in exile, presenting the common goals which the Allies sought to achieve after the war.
-A year later, the government signed the Declaration by United Nations in January 1942, with 26 other nations, which would set a precedent for the foundation of the United Nations Organisation in 1945.
+A year later, the government signed the Declaration by United Nations in January 1942, with 26 other nations, which would set a precedent for the founding of the United Nations Organisation in 1945.

 From 1944, the Allies became increasingly concerned with laying the framework of post-war Europe.
 These were formalized through numerous treaties and agreements from 1944.
 In July 1944, Camille Gutt attended the Bretton Woods Conference in the United States on behalf of the Belgian government, establishing the Bretton Woods System of currency controls.
 During the negotiations, Gutt served as an important intermediary between the delegates of the major Allied powers.
 Through the agreements, the Belgian Franc's exchange rate would be tied to the American Dollar after the war, while the conference also established the International Monetary Fund (IMF) of which Gutt would serve as the first director.

 In September 1944, the Belgian, the Netherlands and Luxembourgish governments in exile began formulating an agreement over the creation of a Benelux Customs Union.
 The agreement was signed in the London Customs Convention on 5 September 1944, just days before the Belgian government returned to Brussels after the liberation.
 The Benelux Customs Union was a major extension of a pre-war union between Belgium and Luxembourg, and would later form the basis of the Benelux Economic Union after 1958.